-STBE faculty and staff will use school counseling, social service agencies, gang intervention, academic intervention and enrichment and peer counseling to help at-risk students increase their self-esteem while providing a supportive system in which they succeed.
-In the classroom and on the campus, STBE teachers and staff will also make a consorted effort to effectively implement nine strategies that have been proven to be successful when working with student who are impoverished.
+STBE faculty and staff will use school counseling, social service agencies, gang programs, academic intervention and enrichment programs and peer counseling to help at-risk students increase their self-esteem while providing a supportive system in which they succeed.
+In the classroom and on the campus, STBE teachers and staff will implement nine strategies that have been proven to be successful when working with at-risk students.
 STBE will thus: build strong relationships; make beginning learning relational; teach students to speak in formal register; assess each student's resources; teach rules; monitor progress and plan interventions; translate the concrete into the abstract; teach students how to ask questions; and forge relationships with parents.
 (Payne, 2008)

-In establishing a strong school culture, STBE will strive to make academic achievement a priority for all learners.
+In establishing a strong school culture, STBE will make academic achievement a priority for all learners.
 In line with that goal, STBE will undergo the school accreditation process as early as it is eligible.
-STBE will also submit its courses to the University of California Office of the President to ensure it offers rigorous A-G courses that are UC approved, aligned with California State Standards.
+STBE will also submit its courses to the University of California Office of the President to ensure it offers rigorous A-G courses that are UC approved aligned with California State Standards.

-d) School Culture
+c) School Culture